anbuchelva/blog/content/post/github-offers-unlimited-free-private-repositories.md

 ### Make it Public Again

 The Process is same.
-Visit the {% label @Settings %} of the repo, then {% label @Danger Zone %} and make it public.
+Visit the `Settings` of the repo, then `Danger Zone` and make it public.
 Enter the repo name on the confirmation page.

 ![github_Private_repo_make_public](https://res.cloudinary.com/anbuchelva/image/upload/v1546930143/images/github_private_repo/github_Private_repo_make_public.png)